blorente/Starcraft-II-Replay-Analysis/report/source.md

 Dataset Details
 -------------
-The [extracted data](1) comes in the form of a `.csv` file containing data from over 3300 games, one data point per line, organized by columns denoting the various values of the studied attributes:
+The extracted data(1) comes in the form of a `.csv` file containing data from over 3300 games, one data point per line, organized by columns denoting the various values of the studied attributes:

 |       |         |           |
 |------------------|--------------------|-----------------|